COVID-19 Health and Safety

-For Fall Term: All COCC faculty and staff will receive a reusable cloth mask prior to the start of Fall Term (distribution to be determined, check this space and your inbox frequently for updates).
+All COCC faculty and staff will receive a reusable cloth mask prior to the start of Fall Term.
 Additional disposable masks for employees who may need one will be available at the Bookstore on our Bend campus, Building 3 on the Redmond Campus, and at the reception desks on both the Madras and Prineville campuses.

 How is the College enforcing its face masks requirement?
 Who is enforcing it?

 One of COCC's Principles of Community is to Promote a Healthy and Safe Learning Environment.
 This principle informs our approach to face masks.
 The College will work to prevent potential issues surrounding face masks enforcement through the following means:

 - Provide free and widely available reusable and disposable face masks to faculty, staff, students, and visitors to campus.

 - Educate our campus community on the need for and preventative purpose of face masks through public information sessions, inclusion in orientation classes, Centers for Disease Control and Prevention (CDC) and Oregon Health Authority (OHA) signage and informational materials.

 - Educate our faculty, staff, and student leaders on the appropriate, education-oriented means through which to report and/or address a face masks violation.